KaiYan289/CEIP/README.md

 ### Fetchreach

 For fetchreach experiment, we use a special set of environment with python 3.8.5.
+See env_fetchreach.txt for a complete table of packages.

 ### Others

 For kitchen-SKiLD, kitchen-FIST and office, we use another set of environment with python 3.8.5.
+See env_others.txt for a complete table of packages.

 For kitchen environment, a fork of **d4rl** by the author of SKiLD[1] is required.
 The URL for the repo is https://github.com/kpertsch/d4rl .